Popgen48/cldla/README.md

 ## Credits

-nf-core/cldla was originally written by @BioInf2305.
+nf-core/cldla was originally written by @BioInf2305 with significant contribution from @adityapanchal10

 We thank the following people for their extensive assistance in the development of this pipeline: